 Spencer Fernando had me at, “As the world recovers from the global financial crises, governments are beginning to realize that there are deeper flaws in our system [ . . . ].”
 He lost me when he clarified “of social services.”

 Fernando argues that with populations increasing in age, resulting from smaller families and longer life expectancies, we will be “forced to pay for their continued standard of living.”
 The reality is that GDP is growing quite a bit faster than social security expenditures.
 For instance, in the U.S., where the deficit hawks rant that social security is unsustainable, the GDP is expected to be 40 per cent larger in 2040 and the adjustment in taxes needed to maintain social security means that average incomes will only be 37.64 per cent higher than current levels.
 Shoring up social security is cheap.
+You will need to have your social security number ready when applying for social security benefits.
 Retirees have just seen the value of their houses collapse; this represents most of a middle-income retiree’s wealth.
 Lowering retirement age when there is an oversupply of people looking for work only increases the supply of unemployed persons.
 Older workers given the pace of change in high tech economies are also disproportionately strapped with physically intensive work.